cirruslabs-io/suits/mobile-doctor-online-offline-consultation.md

 ![Alt text](images/mobile/doctor/17.jpg)

-## Online Consultaion Booking
+## Online Consultation Booking

 After selecting a top specialty, the user can view a list of doctors in that field with their names, details, and fees.
-They can then choose their preferred doctor who are available for online consultation at the preffered time and click on the "Book Video Consult" button to initiate the appointment booking process.
+They can then choose their preferred doctor who are available for online consultation at the preferred time and click on the "Book Video Consult" button to initiate the appointment booking process.

 ![Alt text](images/mobile/doctor/6.jpg)